-- Regulate public transport (incl. paratransit) for efficiency, safety and affordability; - Improve traffic management and traffic safety measures, particularly reducing traffic congestion in the city center; - Improve pedestrian/Non-Motorised Transport facilities for walkability and safety; - Improve the institutional and financial framework in view of greater effectiveness for planning, designing, building, regulating and operating the mobility system in the city; - Improve technical capacity of the professionals in the area of transport and GHG reduction;
+- Regulate public transport (including paratransit) for efficiency, safety, and affordability. - · Improve traffic management and traffic safety measures, particularly reducing traffic congestion in the city center. - Improve pedestrian/Non-Motorised Transport facilities for walkability and safety. - Improve the institutional and financial framework in view of greater effectiveness for planning, designing, building, regulating and operating the mobility system in the city. - Improve the technical capacity of the professionals in the area of transport and GHG reduction. - Build capacities of local experts and other mobility actors in Kumasi to implement, monitor and revise the Sustainable Urban Mobility Plan, serve as advocates of sustainable urban mobility planning, and transfer gained knowledge and experience with other cities in Ghana or the subregion.

-Factsheet: Kumasi, Ghana 3

-Build capacities of local experts and other mobility actors in Kumasi to implement, monitor and revise the Sustainable Urban Mobility Plan, serve as advocates of sustainable urban mobility planning, and transfer gained knowledge and experience with other cities in Ghana or subregion.